-An extensive transportation network of five international airports, 80 regional airports, and 15 road, rail and marine border crossings to the U.S. connect the province with markets in North America and around the globe.
-Ontario Food Cluster communities are located within two hours of the U.S and economic development officers across the province work with the Ontario Food Cluster to research locations that offer the most strategic fit.
-Their job is to help you make the best decisions for the growth and prosperity of your agri-food business.
+An extensive transportation network of five international airports, 13 Canada custom airports, and 14 road, 7 rail and marine borders crossing to the U.S. connect the province with markets in North America and around the globe.
+Ontario Food Cluster communities are located within two hours of the U.S.

-Ontario’s 3,000 agri-food companies tap into a renewable resource of annual graduates from more than 55 university and college programs from 25 institutions concentrating on agriculture, food science, nutritional science and culinary arts.
+- Researchers and innovators work in over 55 university and college programs from an estimated 25 institutions concentrating on agriculture, food science, nutritional science and culinary arts.